Store Locator

 Canalla Bistro: a meal to remember

-The fixed menu at Canalla Bistro is one of the best meals we have had in Valencia.
-For around €46 with a seasonal cocktail, or about €41 without, you get nine courses of inventive and beautifully presented dishes.
+The fixed menu here is one of the best meals we have had in Valencia.
+For around forty to fifty euros, you receive nine courses of inventive, beautifully presented dishes.
+The atmosphere is relaxed and stylish, and the quality feels far beyond what you would expect for the price.

 Antevasin’s Store: quirky gift heaven